pmahend1/resxpress/README.md

 ## Extension Settings

-None as of now
+None as of now.

 ## Known Issues

-None as of now
+None as of now.

 ## Release Notes

 [ChangeLog](./CHANGELOG.md)